ericdenser/Save-Codes/Saving codes/authorization.md

   },
 ```

-We need to teach Spring how to extract this specific data inside the JWT and convert it into standard Spring Authorities (Roles).
+We have to teach Spring how to extract this specific data inside the JWT and convert it into standard Spring Authorities (Roles).

-#### Creating the Role Converter
+### Creating the Role Converter

-To fix this, we will create a custom converter.
+To fix this, we created a custom converter.
 Create a new class called `KeycloakRoleConverte` inside config folder of your API.

 ```java
 package com.example.resource_server.config;